The Rogue Leveling Guide for the Mists of Pandaria

 Enchants and Gems

-Gems and enchants are be much better in Mists of Pandaria than previously.
-M of P Gems require item level 417 gear, so youi won’t be doing much with them till 90.
-Enchants require iLevel 372 gear, which your crafted PvP set, raid gear, and regular PvP gear can use.
+Gems and enchants are much better in Mists of Pandaria than previously.
+M of P Gems require item level 417 gear, so you won’t be doing much with them till 90.
+Enchants require iLevel 372 gear, which your crafted PvP set, Cataclysm raid gear, and regular M of P and PvP gear can use.

 Note that since MoP gear (of iLevel 415+) is available as low as 80 you can be running through Cata zones with MoP gear and enchants.